 Traveling is so much more than just visiting the touristy highlights.
-While the must-see attractions are always fun, be sure to find the time for some of the little-known or less documented spots too.
-It's time to put your explorers cap on and get curious.
+While the must-see destinations and attractions are always fun, it’s time to put your explorer’s cap on and get curious.

-It can be all too tempting to stay to the confines of your resort or only hit the top tourist sites in your plans.
+It can be all too tempting to stay within the confines of your resort or only hit the top tourist sites in your plans.
 While keeping your safety in mind, challenge yourself to do something—anything!—that requires a little bit of digging.
 Try talking to locals, asking your concierge for off-the-beaten-path recommendations, or starting your pre-trip research early.

 There’s really no better way to get a feel for the full scope of a city than by taking public transportation.
-Busses especially help you grasp neighborhoods.
+Buses especially help you grasp neighborhoods.
 Just be sure to keep your eyes peeled, bring a map, and be aware of your personal belongings at all times.

 Keep a diary.
 Take photos.
-Recap your days with your travelmates.
+Recap your days with your travel mates.
 Afford yourself every ability to look back on this trip and remember the most wondrous of details, big and small.
 Just be sure not to spend too much time on Instagram.
 You’ll miss out on the adventures you wanted to remember in the first place!

 We love Yelp.
 It’s a lifesaver when exploring a new place.
 But the real gems—or at least the truly authentic ones—may evade you if you only dine by way of five-star ratings.
 While you’re chatting up the locals, ask them what their favorite neighborhood restaurant is.
 If you’re adventurous, follow their recommendation without a Google search (gasp!)—though we won’t judge you if you do for peace of mind.

 If your trip involves one destination city, make a point to arrange for a day trip to a nearby city or town.
-Often, the most popular tourist destinations—though popular for a reason—overshadow some equally worthy yet smaller nearby locales you may regret missing.
+Often the most popular tourist destinations—though popular for a reason—overshadow some equally worthy yet smaller nearby locales you may regret missing.

 Spend an entire day with no set plans aside from exploring a neighborhood intimately.
-Go by foot or rent a bike, so that you have optimal mobility.
+Go by foot or rent a bike so you have optimal mobility.
 Plus, you can stop and go as you please.
 Don’t set time constraints, and allow yourself to amble about from morning until evening.
 You’ll be feeling like a local in no time.

-Whether or not you’re a nightowl, a different energy settles over a city when the sun sets.
-Depending on the particular flavor of where you’re visiting, the nightlife might consist of live music in bars, huge, pulsing clubs, or candlelit cafes with plenty of wine to go around.
+Whether or not you’re a night owl, a different energy settles over a city when the sun sets.
+Depending on the particular flavor of where you’re visiting, the nightlife might consist of live music in bars; huge, pulsing clubs; or candlelit cafés with plenty of wine to go around.
 Get dressed up and dive into whatever fun awaits.

-With our smartphone GPS systems never far away, the age-old threat of losing your way has been all but erased.
+With smartphone GPS systems never far away, the age-old threat of losing your way has been all but erased.
 Sure, that may save you some frustrating or stressful moments, but so long as you have nowhere to be in a timely matter—and you’re not putting yourself in danger—getting lost is a great way to become familiar with a place and stumble upon unexpected things.
-Forgo your maps for one afternoon and get lost.
+Forgo your maps for one afternoon, and get lost.

 Eat something new.
 Try something that makes you scared.
 Resist the temptation to plan, plan, plan.
 Whatever your comfort zone is, push yourself outside of it—even if it’s just an inch or two.
 A truly great and memorable trip will teach you something about yourself—and may even change you a bit.
 The only way to do that is to shake things up.